brackendev/SwiftPlayground-Pharo/README.md

   !sentenceSet.contains($0)
 })
 ').

 swiftCode runSwift.
 ```

 _returns_ `'true'`

-The following extension methods have been implemented (with examples).
+Currently, the following extension methods have been implemented.
 The examples are also availabe via the `SPExamples` object.

 #### ◼︎ Array class extension: `asSwiftArray`

-Returns a Pharo string representing a Swift object.
 Currently only handles one depth of booleans, numbers, and strings.

 ```smalltalk
 #(1 'A' 2 true 3 false) asSwiftArray.